‘Vanity Fair’ Covered Up Jeffrey Epstein Accusations Back In 2003, Claims Journalist

 Ward, who had just prematurely delivered twins, claimed that she was so scared by his drastic response that when Epstein asked in which NICU her newborns were located, she decided to hire security as a precaution.

 But the story has an unhappy ending.
-Despite the strong claims of the two girls and their mother, Carter decided to delete any mention of underage girls in the piece, as Epstein was “sensitive” about the subject.
+Despite the strong claims of the two girls and their mother, Carter allegedly decided to delete any mention of underage girls in the piece, as Epstein was “sensitive” about the subject.

 “I began to cry.
 It was so wrong,” Ward said.